 The threat hunting landscape is constantly evolving.
 Learn the techniques, tactics, and tools needed to become a highly-effective threat hunter.

-Threat actors’ primary objective is to drive as many downloads of their fake and compromised malicious mobile apps as possible.
-A tactic that’s proven to be extremely reliable in this regard is social engineering; leveraging holidays, current events, and important dates in threat campaigns to raise awareness of their apps.
+Cyber threat actors’ primary objective is to drive as many downloads of their fake and compromised malicious mobile apps as possible.
+A tactic that’s proven to be extremely reliable in this regard is social engineering; leveraging holidays, current events, and important dates in cyber threat campaigns to raise awareness of their apps.
 In August and September, the “back to school” theme begins trending, targeting kids and their families who are focusing on preparing for another school year.

 A simple keyword search for ‘back to school’ inside the RiskIQ platform returns 9,343 active mobile apps, 1,182 (12.7%) of which are blacklisted.
 As you can see in the screenshot below, these apps come in many different languages and cover just about everything—games, informational services, device themes—even apps that help you “cheat on your exams”: